Cactoidal/Time-Crystal/godot/README.md

 "Etchings" would be 1-time use items (in the form of an oracle-supplied hash), which the player can use in battle by proving the content of the hash.

-In addition, it would be interesting if Time Crystals accrued "energy", and this "energy" was at stake whenever players go head to head.
+In addition, it would be interesting if Time Crystals accrued "energy", and this "energy" was at stake whenever players went head-to-head.

 I could revive the "hacking" mechanic, and render each match as a best-of-series, with the winner of each game able to progress through a phantasmal door belonging to the other player, and decide some characteristic of the battlefield for the next game in the series.